-However, the user can always override the default profile settings in the conan install command using the --settings parameter.
-As an exercise, try building the Encrypter project 32-bit version:
+However, the user can always override the profile settings in the conan install command using the --settings parameter.
+As an exercise, try building the 32-bit version of the Encrypter project like this:

-\$ conan install . --profile=gcc\x86 --settings arch=x86\64
+\$ conan install . --settings arch=x86

-The above command installs a different package, using the --settings arch=x86 instead of the one of the profile used previously.
+The above command installs a different package, using the --settings arch=x86 instead of the one of the default profile used previously.